The CX Express: A 5-Minute Journey To Better Customer Experiences -

-Is it the sales and distribution strategy or the quality of the product?”
+As a startup, does the sales and distribution strategy bring lasting success, or is it quality of product?

-According to an Award-winning Vancouver-based angel investor Boris Wertz:
+According to award-winning Vancouver-based angel investor Boris Wertz, there are two opinions:

 “On one end of the spectrum, many startups think that great products sell themselves, while the other camp argues that it’s the channel and monetization that define a company’s success,” writes Wertz.
 “The simple answer to the question is you need both.”

 Actually, a recent study shows that over 17 percent of startups fail because of poor products and the top reason for startups failing is creating a product no one needs.

 But don’t be fooled into thinking that means it’s much more important to focus energy into creating products than it is to invest effort into sales.

 Remember that sales fuel your company and keep it alive.
 In fact, one study shows that 53 percent of customer loyalty is driven by the sales experience.
 This goes to show it's equally important to have a great sales team for your startup.

 So, to be successful, a startup company needs a top-notch product, and an effective distribution and sales strategy.

 But, there are a few nuances you should consider:

 New products are launched every day and millions of dollars are spent developing them.
 Some are sales-driven and created by sales founders; others are product-driven and created by product experts.